Practice notice: Communicating by electronic mail at the Immigration Division (ID)

 Non-conforming or inappropriate communications

 Emails that do not comply with the above instructions may be returned to the party and the party will be directed to resubmit correctly.
-The ID may also refuse emails if the sender is misusing the service by sending emails that are excessively lengthy, repetitive or disrespectful to any other hearing participant or the ID.
+The ID may also refuse emails and return them to the sender if the sender is misusing the service by sending emails that are excessively lengthy, repetitive, or disrespectful to any other hearing participant or the ID.

 When a document is considered received

-When a document is provided by email that complies with the ID Rules and the instructions set out in this Practice Notice, the ID considers it received on the date and time the email message records it as having been received or sent, as the case may be.
+When a document is provided by email that complies with the ID Rules and the instructions set out in this Practice Notice, the ID considers it received at the time and date indicated on the time stamp on emailed messages.

 How to get help